New Zealand profile - Timeline

 1951 - Anzus Pacific security treaty signed between New Zealand, Australia and USA.

-1984 - Labour government elected, Prime Minister David Lange begins radical economic reforms.
+1984 - Labour government elected, Prime Minister David Lange begins radical free-market economic reforms.

 1985 - New Zealand refuses to allow US nuclear-powered or nuclear-armed ships to enter its ports.

 French secret service agents blow up Greenpeace ship Rainbow Warrior in Auckland Harbour.
 One person killed.